nus-cs2103/website-base/index.md

-{% from "schedule/index.md" import weeks, current_week with context %}
+{% from "schedule/index.md" import current_week with context %}
 {% if current_week in ["-1", "0", "14"] %}
 <div id="website-content">